Questionable Advice: “People Used To Take Me Seriously. Then I Became A Software Vendor”

 What open source culture taught me about sales

-I came from open source, where contempt for software vendors was apparently de rigueur. (is it still this way?? 😦 it seems like this may have gotten better??)
-It is fascinating now to look back and realize how much attitude I soaked up before coming face to face with my first software vendor.
-Some unremarkable truths in my worldview at the time:
+I came from open source, where contempt for software vendors was apparently de rigueur. (is it still this way?? seems like it might have gotten better? 😦) It is fascinating now to look back and realize how much attitude I soaked up before coming face to face with my first software vendor.
+According to my worldview at the time,

 - Vendors are liars